navigation bar

 River Access Points

-Arkansas SH 23 bridge southeast of Huntsville at 0.0 miles; Arkansas SH 68 bridge just east of Huntsville at about 10.0 miles; Winthrow Springs State Park, on river right at SH 23, at about 14.0 miles; Arkansas SH 45 bridge just north of Hindsville and west of Winthrow Springs State Park at about 26.0 miles.
+Arkansas SH 23 bridge southeast of Huntsville at 0.0 miles; Arkansas SH 68 bridge just east of Huntsville at about 10.0 miles; Withrow Springs State Park, on river right at SH 23, at about 14.0 miles; Rocky Ford off County Road 8500 at about 16.1 miles; Arkansas SH 45 bridge just north of Hindsville and west of Withrow Springs State Park at about 27.1 miles.
 There may be other access roads between the first put-in and the last take-out mentioned, as well as below SH 45 and Beaver Lake.

 Campgrounds and accommodations

-Winthrow Springs State Park offers 25 campsites, drinking water, restrooms, showers, electrical hook-ups, picnic facilities and canoe rentals.
-There are no other known campgrounds located along War Eagle Creek.
-Parts of teh creekbanks lie within Ozark National Forest and are available for primitive camping, but other parts of the banks are privately-owned lands, and trespassing should be avoided unless having firest secured landowner permission to be there.
-Several other state parks, though
+Withrow Springs State Park offers 47 campsites, drinking water, restrooms, showers, electrical hook-ups, picnic facilities and canoe rentals.
+There is one other known campground located along War Eagle Creek.
+Parts of the creekbanks lie within Ozark National Forest and are available for primitive camping, but other parts of the banks are privately-owned lands, and trespassing should be avoided unless having first secured landowner permission to be there.
+Several other state parks are located nearby.

 Liveries, outfitters and shuttle services